EfiLygda/ADNI-CNN-Research-Collector/README.md

 ## Repository Structure

-In the `scripts` directory the files used for querying the ArXiv API and export the returned papers' title, author names, abstract and URL and exporting the data into two separate files (a CSV file and a TXT file) are located.
+In the `scripts` directory the files used for querying the ArXiv and PubMed APIs and exporting the returned papers' title, author names, abstract and URL into two separate files (a CSV file and a TXT file) are located.

 In the `txt` and `csv` directories the two exported files from each script can be located.